 – silicon, for high temperatures and humidity

 – epoxy, rarer

-LACROIX Electronics employs all these techniques and chemicals in its French factory.
+The Electronics activity of LACROIX employs all these techniques and chemicals in its French factory.

 Which varnish is best suited to the aeronautical industry?